Bicolored hawk: Vocalisations

-Diet
+Food and feeding

 These hawks capture prey in a stealthy manner by flying through dense vegetation to ambush unsuspecting prey.
 They may also capture prey through aerial pursuit after inconspicuously sitting and watching their target.
 At times, the bicoloured hawk may hunt in pairs.
 Most commonly, it feeds on smaller birds such as thrushes, mockingbirds and small doves, but has also been known to consume small mammals, including bats, as well as reptiles and large insects.
 Southern race individuals (or females) are also known to take Chilean pigeons.
 Several instances where the hawks attack groups of squirrel monkeys or tamarins have been witnessed.
 In addition, these hawks may follow groups of monkeys in order to feed on the insects that are exposed by the monkeys.

-Reproduction
+Breeding

 Bicolored hawks breed in forest areas, choosing to build nests on tree branches and occasionally hanging vines.
 The nest is built in cooperation between the male and female and is constructed from dried sticks and leaves.
 Each breeding pair will normally build a new nest at the beginning of each breeding year.
 Copulation occurs after breeding activities such as feeding and nest building have been completed.
 Egg laying takes place approximately five weeks after copulation and the dull white eggs measure an average of 47.1 mm × 36.5 mm; clutches average 1–3 eggs.
 The eggs are brooded for about three weeks by the female while the male forages for food.
 Bicolored hawk chicks are categorized as semi-altricial; the eyes are open at hatching but the chicks are not immediately mobile and are fed by the parents.
 The young fledge around 30–36 days after hatching and the fledgling period spans nearly seven weeks, during which the young will return to the nest frequently for food until they become independent.